NCU-CSIE-Algorithmics-A-1061/Homework-2/README.md

     - How should k be chosen in practice?
     - 第十一組

-3. Problem 3-2: Relative asymptotic growths
+3. Problem 3-2: Relative asymptotic growths<br>
 Indicate, for each pair of expressions (A, B) in the table below, whether A is O, o, Ω, ω, or Θ of B. Assume that k ≥ 1, ε > 0, and c > 1 are constants.
 Your answer should be in the form of the table with "yes" or "no" written in each box.
     - 第八組